AppCivico/sagui-control-panel/README.md

 # install dependencies
 npm install

-# build for first development
-npm run build:dev

 # serve with hot reload at localhost:8080
 npm run dev

 # build for production
+# don't forget to set NODE_ENV=production before running the build
 npm run build:prod

 # to lint all *.js and *.vue files